Why can it be so hard to pick and visualize the right piece of furniture, the right decor, or the right layout for a space?

-1. Measure your space.
 I think one of the steps folks miss when designing a room is focusing on the function of the space and what actually makes the most sense given the dimensions.
 This is where measuring your space comes in handy.
-I suggest doing this at the onset of any design project, to really begin to give yourself a true sense for scale and for the layout and pieces that will work well in the space.
+I suggest doing this at the onset of any design project, to really begin to give yourself a true sense of scale and a sense of which layout and pieces will work well in the space.

-2. Decide on a general layout based on what works best for your lifestyle and the flow of the room.
+The layout should be based on what works best for your lifestyle and the flow of the room.
 To do this, I’ll create a digital floor plan (I use floorplanner.com) using the measurements I’ve taken.
 Having a floor plan helps to inform the size of furniture that will fit within the space and the layout options that are possible.
 Once you have an overall layout you’d like to work with, you’re ready to move to the next step.

-5. Organize your samples by category—flooring, lighting, furniture, textiles, etc. This will help you sort through everything and made decisions more readily.
+Categories will include flooring, lighting, furniture, textiles, etc. This will help you sort through everything and make decisions more readily.

-It’s helpful, at this point, to set a photo or sample of any other key elements of the design that won’t be changing (wall color, floor material, etc.) right next to the photo or sample of this main piece, so you can really begin to visualize how everything works together.
+It’s helpful at this point to set a photo or sample of any other key elements of the design that won’t be changing (wall color, floor material, etc.) right next to the photo or sample of this main piece.
+This will allow you to really begin to visualize how everything works together.

-7. Begin to design around that main piece, adding in other elements based on size and scale, and arranging them spatially on the surface in a way that helps you visualize how each element will work with any adjacent elements.
-The next element I added to the mood board, alongside the sofa, was our rug, given the large scale of the rug within the room.
+Add in other elements based on size and scale.
+Arrange them spatially on the surface in a way that helps you visualize how each element will work with any adjacent elements.
+The next element I added to this mood board was our rug, given the large scale of the rug within the room.

 As you go, you’ll begin to visualize different concepts you can follow for your design, and other elements will start to fall into place as you work through each decision.

-8. Continue refining and editing down decor elements and furnishings based on what works best for the space as a whole until you reach a point where it feels “complete.”
-As you work through this process, add in elements in order of size and/or visual impact, from the pieces that have the most visual impact in the room (a central sofa, a large rug, an eye-catching piece of art) to those that have the least visual impact.
+Add decor elements and furnishings based on what works best for the space as a whole until you reach a point where it feels “complete.”
+As you work through this process, add elements in order of size and/or visual impact, from the pieces that have the most visual impact in the room (e.g., a central sofa, a large rug, an eye-catching piece of art) to those that have the least visual impact.
 Consider how colors, textures, and other elements will work with each other, and remember to create space for areas of visual rest throughout the design, so there’s room for each piece to breathe and shine on its own.